Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Cloning and Deleting of arbitrary quantum state in presence of CTCs

-\textit{Proof:} We begin with two copies of $|\psi \rangle$ in CR regions, and CTC in the state $|0\rangle$.
-If we apply the swap gate between the CR(2) region and the CTC, we obtain
+\begin{proof} We begin with two copies of $|\psi \rangle$ and a single copy of $|0\rangle$ in CR regions, and CTC in the state $\rho$.
+We denote $|\psi \rangle_{\rm CR} \langle \psi|$ as $\psi_{\rm CR}$, and so on.
+We again assume that the Deutsch self-consistency condition can be called more than once.
+The proof can be gathered in following lines:

-Now the Deutsch consistency condition implies that the final state of the CTC must be exactly equal to the state of CTC before the interaction, i.e., $|\psi\rangle\langle \psi| = |0\rangle\langle 0|$.
-Using this condition, we can write the final state of the tripartite system as $|\psi \rangle_{\rm CR(1)} |0\rangle_{\rm CR(2)} |0\rangle_{\rm CTC} $.
+where the equalities follow due to the Deutsch self-consistency condition.
 Therefore, we have been able to take the CR(2) system to a standard state, independent of its input state \(|\psi\rangle\), while still keeping the state of the CR(1) system at its pre-interaction state.
-Furthermore, the CTC system is finally in the state $|0\rangle \langle 0|$, which is independent of $|\psi\rangle$, so that there is no information that is leaked out from the CR systems, CR(1) and CR(2), into the CTC.
-This is important as deleting must be considered in a system from where information is not leaking into the environment \cite{pb,sen,sen1}. $\blacksquare$\\
+Furthermore, the CTC system is finally in the state $|0\rangle$, which is independent of $|\psi\rangle$, so that there is no information that is leaked out from the CR systems, CR(1) and CR(2), into the CTC. \end{proof}

+\begin{remark} More specifically, the discussion on elimination of quantum information implies that if $|\psi \rangle $ and \(|0\rangle\) are respectively arbitrary and fixed quantum states, then there exists a map $|\psi \rangle_{\rm CR(1)} |\psi \rangle_{\rm CR(2)} \rightarrow |\psi \rangle_{\rm CR(1)} |0 \rangle_{\rm CR(2)} $ of two CR regions, in presence of a CTC satisfying the Deutsch condition for the swap operator and an additional CR system initially in the state $|0\rangle$.
+The action can be considered to be closed as the final state of the CTC system, the additional CR system, or any other system does not retain any information of the initial states of the CR systems, CR(1) and CR(2).
+This is important as deleting must be considered in a system from which information is not leaking into the environment \cite{pb,sen,sen1}. \end{remark}

-\emph{Remark.} We note here that in the case of cloning, we require to apply the swap operator twice, while for deleting, the same needs to be applied only once, showing that deleting information is easier compared to cloning, if we have a CTC system at hand.
+\begin{remark} We note here that both in the case of cloning and deleting, we require to apply the swap operator twice.
+However, while we call the Deutsch self-consistency condition once for cloning, it has to be used twice for deleting. \end{remark}